How to Protect Your Laptop Computer and Sensitive Information Abroad

 Password Storage Offline

-An alternative to storing your user names and passwords online is to house them on your laptop or other local device.
+An alternative to storing your user names and passwords online is to house them on your laptop or other local device, apart from the less secure Firefox and anti-virus software offerings.
 There are free services which allow you to do just that within an encrypted local database, such as KeePassX and Password Safe, both of which Anil recommends.